sopra-steria-salesforce/sf-unlocked-package-version-updater/README.md

-# sfdx-packaging-updater
+# sfdx-version-updater

-This Github Action is a helper action to extract revmoe not needed package versions from the `sfdx-project.json` file.
-It also updates any references in the README to the latest available package version.
+This Github Action is a helper action to update the version number in `sfdx-project.json`.
+Forked from [muenzpraeger/github-action-sfdx-packaging-updater](https://github.com/muenzpraeger/github-action-sfdx-packaging-updater).
+All credits goes to muenzpraeger.
+Only minor modifications are made in this repo.

 ## Outputs